fuse-box/fuse-box/README.md

 There is nothing that cannot be fused.
 Create a 3 liner config and bundle some heavy project!
 Do conventional import statements, use shared bundles, hack API, create crazy plugins!

 And bundle it fast.
-Jaw-drapping fast.
+Jaw-dropping fast.
 I am serious.

 ### It is blazing fast